PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 removes a lowerer-only closure and context alias, and preserves the existing inner tuple, raw rank-one mapping, callback order, every independent caller, both neighboring boundaries, compatibility wrapper, and full 128/128 store.

+The next characterization fixes the lowerer-local indexed binary-layout convergence loop.
+It preserves one shared graph index, broadcast → stale- adapter → shape-reconciliation order, the three-round cap and stable-stop rule, three-counter schema, fallback and primary callers, and the full 128/128 store.
+Production remains unchanged until the pass-module owner is implemented separately.